tldr-pages/tldr/pages/linux/stat.md

 `stat -c "%a %n" {{file}}`

-- Show octal file permissions, name and group of the file owner:
+- Show owner and group of the file:

-`stat -c "%a %n %U %G" {{file}}`
+`stat -c "%U %G" {{file}}`

-- Show the size in bytes of the file:
+- Show the size of the file in bytes:

 `stat -c "%s %n" {{file}}`